roldanalex/Voice_Assistant/README.md

 When the user specify the appropriate trigger words, the asistant will execute the user's command.

-G-One AI Voice assistant:"Loading your personal Assistant G-One....
-                          Hello, Good Morning" (Greets the user according to time)

-### Please see below for some of the tasks that this voice assistant can perform:
+## Please see below for some of the tasks that this voice assistant can perform:

 1. Get the weather of different cities